Last updated: 01/12/2025

 Controversial weapons |

-Companies that manufacture whole weapons systems, or delivery platforms, or key components that were developed or are significantly modified for use in cluster munitions, anti-personnel landmines, biological or chemical weapons or nuclear weapons (regardless of revenue).
-Companies with involvement* in the production or retailing of automatic or semi-automatic civilian firearms or ammunition (regardless of revenue). |
+Companies that manufacture whole weapons systems, or delivery platforms, or key components that were developed or are significantly modified for use in cluster munitions, anti-personnel landmines, biological or chemical weapons or nuclear weapons.
+Companies with involvement* in the production or retailing of automatic or semi-automatic civilian firearms or ammunition. |

 Tobacco |